metricly/metricly-docs/content/right-sizing/reports-azure-right-sizing.md

 Compare your current virtual machines against Azure's most recent SKUs to find the best fit for your workloads and your budget.
 The Azure VM Right Sizing report enables you to leverage your historic workloads to truly right-size your resources.
 You can add optional constraints (such as CPU utilization limits) to further contextualize recommendations and highlight different savings opportunities across your portfolio.
 By default, this report shows your top 10 recommendations.

+{{% notice info %}}
+At least one Azure integration must be set up in order to access the Azure VM Right Sizing report.
+If you have just set up your Azure integration, it may take a few minutes to populate the first report.
+{{% /notice %}}

 ## Visualization Options

 Toggle between data visualizations by selecting the radio buttons **Cost vs CPU** or **None**.